chapel-lang/chapel/modules/standard/Socket.md

 - `setSocketOpt` to set various socket options.

 `accept` method will return a `TCPConn` instance and associated `addr` of the connection.

+The additional support with `TCPConn` and `TCPListener` will be to enable or disable two of the prominent optimization algorithm for TCP Protocol that are:

+- `nagle`
+- `quickack`

+The support will be in form of separate utility function attached with socket module that can set/unset the optimization based on `boolean` argument

 ## UDP Support